bkuhn/talks/LinuxCon-Europe-2011/Conservancy/conservancy.markdown

 + For-profit control of projects can be dangerous.

-+ Fedora vs. Ubuntu as Coke vs. Pepsi
++ Fedora vs. Ubuntu
+    - loss leader products to upsell RHEL, etc.

 # Danger of For-Profits